 Gelatin is seriously underrated by people, but I’m here to tell you that you can make some pretty amazing desserts with it.
 Sometimes, all you need to add is a can of fruit.
 Here’s a list of some of our favorite gelatin recipes that are made from shelf stable ingredients.

-These recipes require the addition of cottage cheese or other dairy, but they’re delicious, and they use cans.
+These recipes require the addition of cottage cheese or other dairy, but they’re delicious, and they will use up some of those cans of fruit in your pantry.

 The recipes in this section don’t contain any canned food, but that doesn’t mean that they should be excluded from this post.